MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 ## CMake Build Configuration

-Shaders are compiled in build time and are added as byte code to the application embedded resources.
+Shaders are compiled at build time and added as byte code to the application's embedded resources.
+Note that the vertex shader
-Note that vertex shader `CubeVS` is built twice with different set of macro definitions: one instance is used for shadow pass, the other is for final pass rendering.
-Texture images are added to the application embedded resources too.
+`CubeVS` is built twice with a different set of macro definitions: one instance is used for the shadow pass, and the other is for the final pass rendering.
+Texture images are also added to the application's embedded resources.

 ```cmake
 include(MethaneApplications)